-Environmental Health and Safety (EHS), in conjunction with the Laboratory Safety Committees, have identified certain chemicals as high hazard chemicals.
-A chemical is considered “high hazard” if it has any health, physical or environmental hazards that require additional safety and/or environmental practices beyond those of a typical laboratory setting, as required by existing regulations or upon review of the hazards by Environmental Health and Safety (EHS), relevant oversight committees, or other institutional entity.
-The high hazard chemical program is two-tiered, based on a risk-based site assessment visit.
+Environmental Health and Safety (EHS), in conjunction with the Boston University Laboratory Safety Committee, has identified certain chemicals as Highly Hazardous Chemicals (HHCs).
+A chemical is considered “highly hazardous” if it has any health, physical or environmental hazards that require additional safety and/or environmental practices beyond those of a typical laboratory setting, as required by existing regulations or upon review of the hazards by EHS, relevant oversight committees, or other institutional entity.
+The highly hazardous chemical program is based on a risk-based safety assessment.

 Laboratories that use highly hazardous chemicals are identified during periodic reviews of the chemical inventories on RIMS, from alerts to EHS from Purchasing for identified chemicals ordered by PIs or authorized laboratory members, during other committee reviews of research, or during EHS’s Research Safety Inspections.
 When a laboratory is identified as using a highly hazardous chemical, the EHS Safety Advisor/Safety Committees coordinator will reach out to the lab to provide any appropriate Institutional SOPs for the chemicals and to assess PPE and other safety needs.
 Information regarding HHC use and activities at BU/BMC is reviewed by the Laboratory Safety Committee, to determine if additional steps are required to manage the laboratory hazard as described in the program.

 Institutional HHC SOPs

 The majority of chemicals in the highly hazardous chemical program have standard safety requirements that are universal regardless of the application of the chemical.
 HHC Standard Operating Procedures (SOPs) are being developed by EHS with review and technical assistance provided by the Laboratory Safety Committee and researchers working with the HHCs.